 - The appeal is limited to a review of the full report of the Student Discipline Committee or to the hearing of new evidence.
 If new evidence presented effects a change of decision, the Appeals Board may amend the decision or order a new hearing before the Student Discipline Committee. - 2.
-Within five (5) days of the receipt of the appeal, the Appeals Board Chairperson must set a time, date and location for the meeting of the Board.

-3. Within two (2) days after reviewing the appeal (excluding weekends), the Appeals Board shall send written notice of its decision to the student, the Associate Dean of Student Services, and the Chairperson of the Student Discipline Committee.
+Within five (5) days of the receipt of the appeal, the Appeals Board Chairperson must set a time, date and location for the meeting of the Board. - 3.
+Within two (2) days after reviewing the appeal (excluding weekends), the Appeals Board shall send written notice of its decision to the student, Dean of Enrollment and Retention, and the Chairperson of the Student Discipline Committee.